jessepav/lacygoill-wiki-backup/zathura/zathura.md

 `pdf.so` file, in which case your backend is not mupdf but still poppler.

 Reinstall the plugin:

+    $ sudo aptitude reinstall zathura-pdf-mupdf

+Or (if you compiled the plugin):

     $ sudo make install